Cable Links, Annuli and Sutured Floer homology: Introduction

 \section{Introduction}

 Knot Floer homology is a powerful link invariant due independently to Ozsv\'ath-Szab\'o~\cite{Holomorphicdisksandknotinvariants} and J.Rasmussen~\cite{Rasmussen}.
-Much attention has been devoted to the behavior of this invariant under the operation of cabling, under which a torus link is tied into a prescribed knot, see~\cite{hanselman2019cabling,hedden2005knot,gorsky2017cable}.
-In this note we consider a question in the opposite direction; namely if we know a link has the homology type of a cable, can we conclude anything about the link?
+Much attention has been devoted to the behavior of this invariant under the operation of cabling, under which a torus link is tied into a prescribed knot, see~\cite{hanselman2019cabling,hedden2005knot,gorsky2017cable,dey2019cable}.
+In this note we consider a question in the opposite direction, namely: if we know a link has the homology type of a cable, can we conclude anything about the link?
 We will be especially interested in the case of $(n,mn)$-cables of \emph{L-space knots}.
+For a definition of $L$-space knots see Section~\ref{SFHbackground}.
 Here we use the convention that the meridional wrapping number is $mn$, while the longitudinal wrapping number is $n$.
-For a definition of $L$-space knots see Section~\ref{SFHbackground}.
+If $n=0$ then any $(n,mn)$-cable is the empty link, so we take $n\neq 0$ throughout this paper.
+Unless stated otherwise we also take $n>0$, primarily to state our results more concisely.
+See Remark~\ref{rmk:negativen} for some discussion.

-Our main result is the following;
+Our main result is the following:

 {Theorem~\ref{HFLmmn}} \begin{HFLmmn} Suppose $K$ is a non-trivial $L$-space knot, $m> 2g(K)-1$ and $L$ is a link with $\widehat{\HFL}(L)\cong\widehat{\HFL}(K_{n,mn})$.
 Then $L$ is isotopic to $K'_{n,nm}$ for some $L$-space knot $K'$ such that $\widehat{\HFK}(K')\cong\widehat{\HFK}(K)$. \end{HFLmmn}